rellermeyer/TUD-DistributedSystems/docs/report.md

 The coronavirus situation also made it necessary for three of us to return to our home countries urgently, that led us to loose some time in the last few weeks of the project, which we could not fully recover in the extra week we got, since the new courses had started then.

 One of our team members, Miguel Lucas, was responsible for testing the system in a distributed fashion, but due to the coronavirus situation he had to return to his country and finish his studies at his home university.
-For this reason, he could not work on the project any more so the system could not be tested in a distributed fashion.
+For this reason, he could not work on the project anymore so the system could not be tested in a distributed fashion.

 # Future Work